vkatari10/trading-bot/README.md

 You can call `./scripts/tests/` from the root to run both `Python` and `Go` tests.

+## Documentation
+- [ENV] - Understand how the `.env` file is used
+- [CONFIG] - Learn how to construct your own strategies using our custom JSON schema

 ## Notes
 - [CHANGELOG](docs/CHANGELOG.md) - Version history
-- [TODO](docs/TODO.md) - List of current efforts and future updates
+- [TODO](docs/TODO.md) - List of current efforts and future
+updates
 - [LICENSE](LICENSE) - License info

-*This platform is for research and development purposes only, please use paper trading or simulated funds to prevent real financial losses*
+*This platform is intended for research and development purposes only, please use paper trading or simulated funds to prevent real financial losses.*